gerardsyd/portfolio_tracker/README.md

 See my [Medium post](https://medium.com/@gerard_syd/python-stock-portfolio-tracker-4bf6d082f564) for information on how to use:

+## Update 26 September 2020
+- Added trades to SQL dbase linked to user

 ## Update 23 September 2020
 - Included bootstrap across app
 - Added login structure